thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/reaper_specific.md

 Reaper will prevent repair from overwhelming the cluster when lots of SSTables are streamed, by pausing segment processing if there are more than a specific number of pending compactions.
 Adjust this setting if you have a lot of tables in the cluster and the total number of pending compactions is usually high.

+### `maxParallelRepairs`

+_**Since 2.2.0**_

+Type: *Integer*

+Default: *2*

+Reaper allows concurrent segments from distinct repair runs running on the same nodes at the same time.
+In order to limit the repair load, it will only allow a limited number of repair runs to run concurrently (by default, two).
+Repair runs over the threshold will still start and be in `RUNNING` state, but their segments will be postposned as long as there are too many repairs being processed.
+Setting this value too high could put a lot of pressure on clusters and negatively impact their performance.

 <br/>

 ### `cryptograph`